InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/study.md

 {% include base_path %}

-## Courses of Study Required for Ordination as a Minister

-### Candidate Studies in the Divine Sciences
+## Candidate Studies in the Divine Sciences
 A Candidate must learn about three main topics:
 - [Alchemy]({{ site.baseurl }}{% link _pages/alchemy.md %}): the processes by which spiritual transformation is achieved.
 - Cosmology, particularly the Outer Heavens.
 - Celestial beings, particularly those which inhabit the Outer Heavens.

-### Neophyte Studies in the World Religions
+## Neophyte Studies in the World Religions
 A minimum of three years spent attaining understanding of and empathy for at least three contrasting groups.

 After completing the Neophyte Studies, a person qualifies for official [membership]({{ site.baseurl }}{% link _pages/membership.md %}).

-### Acolyte Studies in Applied Aeonic Alchemy
+## Acolyte Studies in Applied Aeonic Alchemy
 A pilgrimage to the [Garden of Eden]({{ site.baseurl }}{% link _pages/schools.md %})
 that transforms faith into firsthand experience.
 At a minimum, an Acolyte should attend a 6-month Winter camp,